siphoc/knife/README.md

 This is the Fork CLI Tool.
 This tool is build to make life of the developers easier.

+To make this usable in your terminal, add export PATH=$PATH:/Path/To/Knife/ You'll now be able to call the knife tool via 'ft'

 More documentation can be found here: https://github.com/siphoc/knife/wiki/_pages